collector-bank/security-authentication-samples/readme.md

 ### Authentication methods
 Specify which authentication methods you want to use, supported methods are listed above.

-If you select more than one method, specify which one to set as the default, i.e. it will be used as standard if you don't specify any method in the authentication request.
+If you select more than one method, specify which one to set as the default, it will be used as authentication method if not specified in an authentication request.

 ### Redirect URIs
 For OAuth OpenID Connect code flow you need to specify redirect URIs that should be available to use in an authentication request.

 The redirect URIs must have https schema.
 When you are registered you will get a Client Id.

 When the client is setup, you are able to call the authorize endpoint using OAuth OpenID Connect code flow (i.e. response\_type=code and scope=openid)